blockchainofthings/Catenis-API-Docs/source/includes/send_message.md

 </aside>

 <aside class="warning">
-Catenis Enterprise restricts the size of the data that can be sent in a request to no more than 15 MB.
+Catenis restricts the size of the data that can be sent in a request to no more than 15 MB.
 When that limit is exceeded, a <a href="#error_msg_215">[413] - Request data too large to be processed</a> error is returned.
 To work around that restriction when sending a large message, one must choose to pass the message in chunks instead.
 </aside>